humanmade/altis-documentation/other-docs/faq/Common-Errors-and-Issues/integrity-check.md

 If the CDN and the backend cache become out of sync, this can cause the file to not be loaded.
 This occurs only in the edge case where the file is updated without changing the version number, and either the object cache entry is evicted or cleared or the CDN cache entry is evicted.
 Either of these will cause the file contents as seen by the CDN and the backend to not match, and the hashes to mismatch.
 (It's also possible for your browser to cache this; however, this only causes issues when you're doing things like CDN invalidation.)

 For this reason, it's important that whenever the file changes, the version number must be changed too.
-This ensures that this edge case cannot be hit as well as making sure that the correct content is being served to users.
+This ensures that this edge case cannot be hit, as well as making sure that the correct content is being served to users.

 Read more on [generating the version string within the build process](docs://cloud/static-file-caching/).